 Energy and Sustainability Team

-A team within Facilities Management and Planning oversee the implementation of Carleton’s Sustainability Strategic Plan and work to co-ordinate sustainability efforts across the campus.
+We are a team within Facilities Management and Planning.
+Our role is to oversee the implementation of Carleton’s Sustainability Strategic Plan and to coordinate sustainability efforts across the campus.

 - Scott Macdonald, Director, Energy and Sustainability

 - Gavin Symonds, Building Operations Manager

 - 2015 – Launched the Green Revolving Fund

 - 2016 – Designated as a Fair Trade Campus